Connections-Business-Directory/Connections/readme.txt

 NOTICE: Your roles settings for Connections are reset upon upgrade.
 After upgrading, please check the role settings.

 = 0.7.6.1 =
 Major rewrite of the template system.
 Now requires WordPress 3.3 or newer.
 NOTICE: Your roles settings for Connections are reset upon upgrade.
 After upgrading, please check the role settings.

+= 0.7.6.2 =
+Major rewrite of the template system.
+Now requires WordPress 3.3 or newer.
+NOTICE: Your roles settings for Connections are reset upon upgrade.
+After upgrading, please check the role settings.